fabioknoedt/YCTutorialBox/README.md

 - Help text
 - One element in focus (the rest of the screen will be blurred)

-When the user cliks in the box, you have 2 options:
+When the user closes (tapping) in the box, you have 2 options:
 - Dismiss the YCTutorialBox
 - Dimisss the YCTutorialBox and execute a snippet of code

-The second option is useful for tutorials.
-For example, you want to show a explanation for the user when she clicks in a button, but you still want to perform the action of that button.
-In this case, you call the YCTutorialBox and send a block of code to execute when the user dismisses the dialog.
+The second option is useful for tutorials or presenting new features.
+For example, you want to show an explanation text for the user when she taps in a button, but you still want to perform the action of that button.
+In this case, you call the YCTutorialBox sending a block of code to execute when the user dismisses (closes) the dialog.

 Usage
 ------------